Skip to main content

 Set memory_enabled to true when creating or updating an agent:

-crewship agent create --name "My Agent" --memory-enabled
+crewship agent create --name "My Agent" --memory

 Memory is disabled by default.
 Each agent has its own isolated memory store — agents cannot read each other’s personal memory.